 Among WordPress theme premium WordPress theme choices, you’ll find a set of ready-made options for various topics.
 These include business, services, beauty, fashion, photography, education, food, and many others.
 Each of them can become an excellent base for the site that you have always dreamed about.

-One of the most popular WordPress premium themes is Monstroid2 – a very lightweight multipurpose theme with a drag-and-drop builder.
+Furthermore, another popular WordPress premium theme is Monstroid2 – a very lightweight multipurpose theme with a drag-and-drop builder.

 Step 6: Install WordPress plugins.

 A WordPress Plugin is a program written in the PHP scripting language that adds specific features or services to a WordPress website.
-WordPress plugins provide a great deal of customization and flexibility to your WordPress site, as well as valuable features and tools for your visitors.
+WordPress plugins provide a great deal of customization and flexibility to your WordPress site, as well as valuable features and tools for your visitors such as adding live chat or an Instagram feed.

 You may not start with many plugins, but the longer you use WordPress, the more you’ll find to benefit your site.
 Some of our favourites include JetPack and Yoast SEO.
 You can find the option of Plugins from your WordPress admin dashboard.